Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 Day 2-3: Soft Book Launch (Optional: You can extend this up to 5 days)

-Social media burst to your FB page, mastermind groups, and other sources to spread the word.
+Social media burst to your Facebook page, mastermind groups, and other sources to spread the word.
 Don’t forget about other social platforms with large reader audiences like Twitter and Tumblr.

 Day 4-6: FREE Promo

-The promotional sites you got in touch with on day 1 will be advertising your book.
+The promotional sites you got in touch with will be advertising your book.
 Send an email to your team to notify them that your book is now free.
+While this isn’t a “sale” according to Amazon, the “download” will still count toward the momentum.

 Promote to social media!